didx-xyz/acapy-cloud/docs/src/Cheqd.md

 # Cheqd

 The application is backed by the Cheqd verifiable data registry (VDR).
-This is made possible by the Cheqd plugin (see plugin folder) and supporting services namely the `did-resolver`, `driver-did-cheqd` and `did-registrar`
+This is made possible by the Cheqd plugin (see plugin folder) and supporting services, namely the `did-resolver`, `driver-did-cheqd`, and `did-registrar`.

-Issuers will have public Cheqd DIDs and their DIDdocs can be found on the VDR.
+Issuers will have public Cheqd DIDs and their DIDDocs can be found on the VDR.

-If you have a local stack running you can find the DIDdoc with the [resolver](http://resolver.cheqd.127.0.0.1.nip.io/1.0/identifiers/) just add your issuers DID to the end of the url.
+If you have a local stack running, you can find the DIDDoc with the [resolver](http://resolver.cheqd.127.0.0.1.nip.io/1.0/identifiers/) by adding your issuer's DID to the end of the URL.

-See example DIDdoc from VDR below:
+See the example DIDDoc from the VDR below:

 ```json
 "didDocument": {